 Free Parking available on Promenade

-If you are a Paranormal Group and Would like to Book the Secret Tunnels for a Private Event We have an exciting new location available for hire.
+If you are a Paranormal Group and Would like to Book the Secret Tunnels for a Private Event We have an exciting hidden location available for hire.
 Please fill in the contact form below see if date is Free that you require or Call 07542391726

 Friday, Saturday, Sunday 10pm till 3am £250

 Overnight Stay 9pm till 9am Friday or Saturday £375

 A Non Refundable Deposit Payment of 100 Pound Must be made in Advance to Secure Your Date